Crohn's disease: Epidemiology

 The percentage of people with Crohn's disease has been determined in Norway and the United States and is similar at 6 to 7.1:100,000.
-The Crohn's and Colitis Foundation of America cites this number as approx 149:100,000; NIH cites 28 to 199 per 100,000.
+The Crohn's & Colitis Foundation of America cites this number as approx 149:100,000; NIH cites 28 to 199 per 100,000.
 Crohn's disease is more common in northern countries, and with higher rates still in the northern areas of these countries.
 The incidence of Crohn's disease is thought to be similar in Europe but lower in Asia and Africa.
 It also has a higher incidence in Ashkenazi Jews and smokers.

 Crohn's disease begins most commonly in people in their teens and 20s, and people in their 50s through to their 70s.
 It is rarely diagnosed in early childhood.
 It usually affects female children more severely than males.
 However, only slightly more women than men have Crohn's disease.
 Parents, siblings or children of people with Crohn's disease are 3 to 20 times more likely to develop the disease.
 Twin studies find that if one has the disease there is a 55% chance the other will too.

 The incidence of Crohn's disease is increasing in Europe and in newly industrialised countries.
 For example, in Brazil, there has been an annual increase of 11% in the incidence of Crohn's disease since 1990.

 History

-Inflammatory bowel diseases were described by Giovanni Battista Morgagni (1682–1771) and by Scottish physician T Kennedy Dalziel in 1913.
+Inflammatory bowel diseases were described by Giovanni Battista Morgagni (1682–1771) and by Scottish physician Thomas Kennedy Dalziel in 1913.

 Ileitis terminalis was first described by Polish surgeon Antoni Leśniowski in 1904, although it was not conclusively distinguished from intestinal tuberculosis.
 In Poland, it is still called Leśniowski-Crohn's disease (choroba Leśniowskiego-Crohna).
 Burrill Bernard Crohn, an American gastroenterologist at New York City's Mount Sinai Hospital, described fourteen cases in 1932, and submitted them to the American Medical Association under the rubric of "Terminal ileitis: A new clinical entity".
 Later that year, he, along with colleagues Leon Ginzburg and Gordon Oppenheimer, published the case series "Regional ileitis: a pathologic and clinical entity".
 However, due to the precedence of Crohn's name in the alphabet, it later became known in the worldwide literature as Crohn's disease.